We Are AVL Watchdog – a free, local and nonprofit news service.

-Peter Lewis, Former senior writer and editor, The New York Times; managing editor of The Bay Citizen in San Francisco; senior editor Fortune magazine; and John S. Knight Fellow at Stanford University.
+Peter Lewis, Former senior writer and editor, The New York Times; managing editor of The Bay Citizen in San Francisco; senior editor Fortune magazine; and John S. Knight Fellow and Hearst Visiting Professional in Residence at Stanford University, where he taught journalism.

 John Maines, Former database editor at the South Florida Sun-Sentinel.
 His journalism career spanned more than four decades.
 He is the recipient of numerous state and national awards, including the Pulitzer Prize for Public Service in 2013 and 2019.

 Gail Meadows, Former editor and columnist for the Miami Herald.

 William Robertson, Former writer and editor at The Miami Herald; as the newspaper’s book editor, he was twice a Pulitzer Prize finalist for his writing on literary subjects.

 AVL Watchdog believes that all employees, especially our journalists, should uphold the highest standards of ethics, fairness and honesty.
 Integrity is the greatest and most precious asset of our organization, and serving the public is the highest and primary obligation of ethical journalism.
 The Watchdog follows guidelines outlined by the Society of Professional Journalists and its mission of “seeking truth and providing a fair and comprehensive account of events and issues.”
 Our content must be accurate, thorough, complete and fair, on all platforms.